top of page

 WHAT IS MI?

 Motivational interviewing (MI) is a client-centered, goal-oriented communication style that aims to enhance an individual’s motivation to change behaviors by exploring and resolving ambivalence.
-Developed by psychologists William R. Miller and Stephen Rollnick, MI was first used in alcohol treatment.
+Developed by psychologists William R. Miller and Stephen Rollnick, MI was first used in alcohol treatment in the 1980s.
 MI is now used across a variety of problem areas, including illness management, weight management, and life adjustment.
 MI is also useful in helping others to change a feeling, such as managing grief and loss.
 MI has been studied in over 2,000 randomized clinical trials.

 Dr. Bethea-Walsh is a member of the Motivational Interviewing Network of Trainers (MINT), an international organization of trainers in Motivational Interviewing (MI) started in 1997 by a small group of trainers trained by William R. Miller, Ph.D., and Stephen Rollnick, Ph.D.